cancerberoSgx/accursed/README.md

  * WIP
  * Currently for each JSX Element a blessed elemtn is created.
 In many ocations I jsut want to declare information/semantics with the markup that a omponent can interpret at render time without all those blessed elemnts created ..
 A special COmponent / tag exist that will provide that feature (WIP)

-# doubts, thouths, TOLD

-### doubts / thougths about JSX Text implementation, ç
-....blessing, performance, design ...  need feedback ...

-Observations on the actual implementation

- * behaves well  with layout="inline"
- * respect the JSX code AST structure text is a child node, not an attribtue)
- * more natural to format using tags (<H1>hello <strong>ksksks</strong>asdasd<i>ajlshd</i>
- * I think is a limiation that a button dont have children. many children  are hardcoded internally as nodes (border, hover,
-  * label.
-Maybe that's good for perfoamnce.. but is a limiatation...

-It can be easily changed, but I'n not sure since that will change the structure....

- * The implementation is isolated in React.[[createTextNode]] method so is easily customizable.

-* Probably will be configurable* because of performance TODO: performance? use another thing ? use content? join several JSXText in one ?

-**TO DECIDE WHILE IM PLAYING WITH IT** *right now it behaves well with layouts.. perhaps content='' is better. or text?

- * styles could be adapted from blessed like its options and modeled with classhierarchies, but also try to create a new feature and see how it plays there.
-For example a new option in ComponentWithOptions called cursor (since all elements should support it and don't)